phonosync/templateproject/README.md

 * Modelling report
 * Evaluation decision log

-See section `Quarto Setup and Usage` for instructions on how to build the documentation website from the indvidual reports using Quarto.
+See section `Quarto Setup and Usage` for instructions on how to build and serve the documentation website from the indvidual reports using Quarto.

 Simple Markdown-Templates are provided as an alternative in `docs/md-templates` - remove if not needed.